m-shahzab/dramieswoo/README.md

 - Password
   - 123123123

+# What's New?
+-  <a href="#hero-section">Hero Section Overlay Color</a> : Extract dominant color from image and set as overlay color for a seamless visual experience

 # Features
 - Filtering: movies can be sorted by genre, popularity and years.
 - Enhanced Search Functionality